Last updated on February 19th, 2026 at 07:50 pm

 The Basics: What Tools Should Beginners Focus On?

 For everyone starting out, it is best to concentrate on the essentials needed to build a strong foundation.
 It is wise to begin with simulation software recognized for its ease of use and robust beginner support.
-Many programs come with on-screen tutorials, which are especially useful when you are just getting started.
-Along with the software, Starting with a reliable joystick like the Thrustmaster TCA Sidestick Airbus Edition or the VKB Gladiator NXT EVO can enhance your flight simulation experience.
+Many programs come with on-screen tutorials, which are especially useful when you are just getting started along with the software.

-I personally started using only the keyboard to control aircraft in Flight Simulator X, but I quickly realized that a joystick made a huge difference, especially for smaller aircraft.
-It provided better precision, was easier to use than the keyboard, and was a more affordable alternative to a full Yoke system or a custom-built flight panel.
+While you can technically fly using only the keyboard, a joystick makes a huge difference—especially with smaller aircraft.
+It provides better precision, is easier to handle, and serves as a more affordable alternative to a full yoke system or custom-built flight panel.

 There are also budget packages available that offer both software and hardware bundled together at a reasonable price.
 These bundles allow newcomers to step up their experience without having to invest separately in each component.